 So what are we talking about here?
 If you lose your hearing in one or even both ears, perhaps in the middle of the night, it comes as quite a shock and can cause panic and great distress.
 You may also have a pressured blocked feeling in your ear and a loud noise such as a hissing, roaring or ringing sound or a mixture.
 It is very unpleasant to say the least!
 Whatever you do, please don't panic.
 Stay calm and try to keep in mind that in the vast majority of these cases it will go eventually!
 It just might take some time.

 I will be as brief as I can but my story with this disorder is as follows.
 I have suffered two severe bouts of ETD, one after the flu in 2010 lasting 6 weeks before it finally passed and secondly for a 6 month period again following a virus from January until July 2011.
 During that time it came and went, usually in cycles of 3-5 days with severe disorder followed by the same period of easing off, before starting up again.
 I visited my GP a number of times and was finally referred to the ENT after 3 months, however this was only as a routine case, meaning a further wait of 2 months before I could be seen by someone who might know what they are talking about.
 I had an MRI which showed no abnormalities.
 By this time it had eased off and my hearing had returned to normal.
 When I eventually returned for my follow up the Consultant ENT doctor told me I was suffering from Tinnitus!
 Well thank you very much as I would never had guessed that!
-Even to this date now (4 years after the blocked ear cleared) I am left with creaking and popping ear tubes and worse still an intermittent low level humming, buzzing or rumble noise in my left ear.
+Even to this date now (6 years after the blocked ear cleared) I am left with creaking and popping ear tubes and worse still an intermittent low level humming, buzzing or rumble noise in my left ear.
 This sounds like a misfiring car engine running on the driveway outside or sometimes a mini Darth Vader inside my ear waving his light sabre around.
 I have now learnt to live with this largely, but sometimes when it peaks it can affect the quality of life quite severely.
 I have read many times about the brain's perception of noise and that sometimes it can focus in on internal ear noise making it sound worse than perhaps what it actually is.
 Certainly keeping yourself busy and active reduces its affects.
 Therefore I have suffered this worse than some people but not as bad as some unfortunate souls have had to put up with.
 Adding to this in 2017 I can say that my tinnitus has now eased off to the point where I have learnt to live with it.
 I can go weeks without being aware of it, but then something triggers it back again, however the coping strategies I have developed means it now affects me very little.
 I hope what I have written below based upon my experience can help you and perhaps give you some hope at what can be the darkest of times due this condition.

 ETD occurs when your tubes that run between your middle ear cavity and your throat stop working properly usually resulting in a build up of fluid (mucus) under your ear drum.
 It does this because your Eustachian tube is obstructed either by an allergy, an infection, a virus or sometimes a change in shape or function.
 Often this will follow a cold or throat infection, but can also occur in isolation.
 Your Eustachian tubes connect your throat to your middle ear and provide the only air into the space behind your eardrum.
 These tubes open when you swallow, yawn or during eating.
 When they open, they let air in to maintain the pressure indie the ear and also let out any mucus originating from the ear and tube, therefore it is essential that they operate properly.
 Common symptoms include: